iamgio/pikt/README.md

 - `-welcome` runs `-createscheme`, `-exportscheme` (both on `colors`) and `-downloadcompiler=jvm`.
 Its output is already zipped in the downloadable archive.

+More in-depth information about image transformation commands can be found [here](https://github.com/iAmGio/pikt/wiki/Image-transformation-commands).

 ## Building
 The [downloadable archive](#begin) is already built off the latest GitHub commit.
 If you wish to build it yourself from source just run `mvn clean install`.

-As a bonus tip, consider setting your run configuration to execute `mvn clean install -pl stdlib -am` in order to compile the standard library before launching Pikt.
+> **Tip:** setting your run configuration to execute `mvn clean install -pl stdlib -am` compiles the standard library before launching Pikt, in case you need to make updates to it.
 If you are using IntelliJ IDEA consider importing configuration templates from the [runConfigurations](runConfigurations) folder.

 ## Roadmap